Our illustrious overlords of health determined it was better for kids that they be banished...

 Funding provided by : Chan Zuckerberg Initiative, Arnold Foundation, Templeton Foundation, Walton Family Foundation, Brown University Role on the COVID-19 School Response Dashboard: Providing funding for the dashboard, including funding for the engineering support at Qualtrics to host the overall and district-specific dashboards, and funding for staff to clean and review data from districts and states.
 None of the funding partners have had any influence on which data are displayed in the dashboard or how the data are presented.

-Cork woman (66) jailed for weekend after refusing to wear a mask
+A 66-year-old Cork woman has been jailed for the weekend for her defiance in refusing to wear a mask in court.

 When Ashu Mahajan got word that Covid-19 was taking a toll on his 73-year-old father’s health, he booked a flight to India to be by his side.